Matt Murdock (Marvel Cinematic Universe): Tragedy, retirement and return

-In late 2025, Murdock, Nelson, and Page are celebrating their friend Cherry's retirement at Josie's bar when they are attacked by Poindexter, who kills Nelson and ten other civilians.
+In late 2025, Murdock, Nelson, and Page are celebrating their friend Cherry Pitts's retirement at Josie's bar when they are attacked by Poindexter, who kills Nelson and ten other civilians.
 An enraged Murdock attempts to kill Poindexter by throwing him off a roof, but he survives.
 One year later, a still-grieving Murdock has retired from vigilantism, distanced himself from Page, formed a new law firm with former district attorney Kirsten McDuffie, and begun dating therapist Heather Glenn.
 When Fisk, who has been acquitted following the FBI corruption scandal, announces he is running for mayor of New York City, Murdock warns him that he will stop him if he abuses his power.
 Fisk is ultimately elected.

 In 2027, Murdock defends Hector Ayala, who is arrested after defending a man from two corrupt police officers.
 After a key witness is intimidated into silence, Murdock is forced to reveal Ayala's identity as the vigilante White Tiger in court.
 The jury finds Ayala not guilty, but he is later murdered.
 Finding a bullet casing with the Punisher's symbol at the crime scene, Murdock confronts Castle, who denies involvement and chastises Murdock for not killing Poindexter.
 Murdock returns as Daredevil to rescue Ayala's niece Angela del Toro and Glenn from the serial killer Muse, who ends up being fatally shot by the latter.
 Fisk learns of Daredevil's return and publicly credits his Anti-Vigilante Task Force (AVTF), a team consisting of corrupt officers, for stopping Muse.

 When Poindexter is moved to gen pop on Fisk's orders, Murdock interrogates him, believing Fisk hired him to kill Nelson.
 Glenn, who is Fisk and Vanessa's marriage counselor, is invited to Fisk's ball, where Murdock realizes it was Vanessa who hired Poindexter.
 Murdock protects Fisk from a bullet fired by Poindexter, who has escaped from prison, and is hospitalized.
 He avoids a murder attempt by Fisk's right-hand man Buck Cashman and flees to his apartment, finding Castle.
 Both fight AVTF officers, including Ayala's murderer Cole North, whom Murdock resists killing.
 They reunite with Page, who asked Castle to protect Murdock.
 After leaving Castle, Murdock and Page track down Nelson's case and discover that the Fisks are trying to establish a city-state.
 As Fisk declares martial law and outlaws vigilantism, Murdock recruits trusted police officers to help him stop Fisk.